FoalTS/foal/docs/docs/common/websockets.md

 The `Context` and `WebsocketContext` classes share common properties such as the `state`, the `user` and the `session`.

 However, unlike their HTTP version, instances of `WebsocketContext` do not have a `request` property but a `socket` property which is the object provided by socket.io.
-They also have two other attributes: the `eventName` and the `payload` of the request.
+They also have three other attributes: the `eventName`, the `payload` of the request as well as a `messageId`.

 #### Responses